 Visual Phasing can help you enormously in your research by providing valuable information about your ancestral composition, especially if you hit a brick wall due to adoption or lack of documentation.
 If you are adopted, but have three kids on your own, you can still use this methodology to learn which of your matches are maternal and which paternal.

 This great technique allows you to prove a theory about a certain ancestral connection or dismiss it.
 Let’s imagine I had a cousin match with a large segment on chromosome 1 and a Haas ancestor in her tree.
 Naturally, I would be tempted to connect her immediately to my grandfather’s paternal side.
-However, after visually phasing my mother’s chromosome and learning that her paternal copy of chromosome 1 comes largely from her father’s mother’s side – thus shrinking my chances to have inherited a Haas segment on this chromosome to a minimum – I would now proceed more cautiously, considering the possibility of a different connection more open-mindedly.
+However, after visually phasing my mother’s chromosome and learning that her paternal copy of chromosome 1 came largely from her father’s mother’s side – thus shrinking my chances to have inherited a Haas segment on this chromosome to a minimum – I would now proceed more cautiously, considering the possibility of a different connection more open-mindedly.

-Currently I’m visually phasing my father’s and his siblings’ chromosome copies, meaning that at some point in the future, I will theoretically be able to assign the segments of my own chromosomes to all my 8 great-grandparents!
-Knowing which segments, I inherited from which of my ancestors, will help me to arrange my matches more accurately or sort them into new groups, which in turn may one day be the key to solving the mystery of our family.
+Currently, I’m visually phasing my father’s and his siblings’ chromosome copies, meaning that at some point in the future, I will theoretically be able to assign the segments of my own chromosomes to all my 8 great-grandparents!
+Knowing which segments I inherited from which of my ancestors will help me to arrange my matches more accurately or sort them into new groups, which in turn may one day be the key to solving the mystery of our family.
 Or yours.

 Special thanks to Steven Fox for creating this marvellous Excel spreadsheet tool and saving all of us tons of time during the Visual Phasing process!